Enzymes and Metabolism: Research, Facts, Information

-Enzymes are proteins that act catalysts for the body's metabolic system.
+Enzymes are proteins that act as catalysts for the human body's metabolic system.

 Research indicates that enzymes help in brain functions.

-All this is fine but there are so many things our bodies needs and which we never see producing results.
-Its easy to forget about the internal functioning of the body and take it for granted - easy but dangerous.
-The problems with deficiencies of enzymes and other essential elements needed by the body is that there are rarely any immediate signs of problems.
-These develop slowly and the onset is often so gradual that they are never noticed until they have reached a serious stage where medical intervention is needed.
+All this is fine, but there are so many things our bodies needs and which we never see producing results.
+It's easy to forget about the internal functioning of the body and take it for granted - easy but dangerous.
+The problems with deficiencies of enzymes and other essential elements required by the body is that there are rarely any immediate signs of problems.
+These develop slowly, and the onset is often so gradual that they are never noticed until they have reached a serious stage where medical intervention is needed.